SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 #### 1. Set up metadata, and load in coverage files

 The first step is to configure a metadata object to let `ggcoverage` know where to look for data.
-You can include any other useful data attributes that you want to represent in the visualization here (usually for grouping or colouring).
+You can include any other useful data attributes that you want to represent in the visualization for grouping or colouring.

 ```R
 # this is a folder with .bam files (multi-sample ATAC-seq mapped to common reference)